BOOK NOW

 Some activities that will accompany you in your spiritual journey:

-Attend Daily Mass: Each morning at 10:00 AM, your group will assemble at St. James Church for Mass (English-Speaking).
+Attend Daily Mass: Each morning at 10:00 AM, your group will assemble at St. James Church for Mass (English-speaking).
 At the end of each Mass, regardless of language, there is a blessing of the religious articles that you have with you.

-On Feast Days and Sundays: English Mass is at 12 PM.
+On Feast Days, and Sundays, English Mass is at 12 PM.

 Climb Mt.
 Krizevac (Cross Mountain): In 1933, the villagers built a 30′ high cross atop a mountain to commemorate Jesus’ passion and death on the cross.
-Your group will have the opportunity to climb this mountain, and venerate that very cross.
-While climbing, your group is invited to pray the Stations of the Cross (to meditate on Jesus’ suffering Road to Calvary), pausing fifteen times for each Station.
+Your group will have the opportunity to climb this mountain and venerate that very cross.
+While climbing, your group is invited to pray the Stations of the Cross (to meditate on Jesus’ suffering on the Road to Calvary), pausing fifteen times for each Station.

 Apparitions: Each evening at 5:00 PM (or 6:00 PM depending on Daylight Savings Time), your group can join the villagers and fellow pilgrims of Medjugorje at either St James Church or Apparition Hill to commemorate the time Our Lady appears to the Visionaries.
-There you can pray the Rosary, as you all await that time (5:40 PM or 6:40 PM during Daylight Savings Time).
+There you can pray the Rosary, as you all await that time: 5:40 PM (or 6:40 PM during Daylight Savings Time).

-**For details about the Visionaries, please visit: www.206tours.com/visionaries
+**For details about the Visionaries, please visit: http://www.206tours.com/visionaries

 Day 18: Medjugorje - USA